Best Time to Visit Beijing in 2026: Month-by-Month Guide

 Spring (April - May): Beautiful but Dusty

 Spring brings cherry blossoms, warm sunshine, and comfortable temperatures.
-It's an excellent time for outdoor activities like hiking the Great Wall.
-The main downside is occasional sandstorms in March and April, when dust blows in from the Gobi Desert.
+Excellent time for hiking the Great Wall.
+The main downside: occasional sandstorms in March and April, when dust blows in from the Gobi Desert.
 By May, this usually passes.

 Summer (June - August): Hot and Wet